nyantec/narwhal/README.md

 is capable of interfering with other containers’ or even the host’s network stack.

-Unfortunately, the Docker daemon creates an Ethernet bridge on startup, which behaves (more or less) like a hardware Ethernet switch.
-Docker then connects the host side of the virtual interfaces to it, allowing all containers to talk to each other directly via Ethernet (layer 2).
-Read [this article](https://nyantec.com/en/2015/03/20/docker-networking-considered-harmful/) to understand why this is a bad idea.
+Unfortunately, Docker connects these virtual interfaces to an Ethernet bridge which behaves (more or less) like a hardware Ethernet switch, allowing all containers to talk to each other directly via Ethernet (layer 2).
+Read
+[this article](https://nyantec.com/en/2015/03/20/docker-networking-considered-harmful/)
+to understand why this is a bad idea.
 It completely undermines the carefully crafted network isolation.